pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 I first created a new branch to experiment with Alpine, then, given the fact that modifying the penguins-eggs code to incorporate AlpineLinux involves changes that may impact Debian and Arch as well, I tested them and immediately brought them back to the master branch.

-I was able to create a `filesystem.squashfs` that should work and an ISO file probably to fix.
+I was able to create a `filesystem.squashfs` that should work and an ISO file - booting in BIOS -.
 We need again:
 - create an `initramfs-lts` file, to loads and mount as new_root `/live/filesystem.squashfs`;
 - fix boot on UEFI for live image, on BIOS work;